rooseveltframework/teddy/README.md

 - Porting Teddy's JS parser so Teddy templates can be used in other languages, like PHP, Python, Java, etc.
 - Submitting pull requests with suggestions for refactoring or performance optimization.

-Thanks to any and all who find Teddy useful.

 How to run the unit tests
 ===